4Players/odin-unity-demo/README.md

 ### Proximity Chat - connecting ODIN to the multiplayer framework

-In a multiplayer scenario, we encounter the issue of connecting a user's ODIN media stream to the user's avatar in the game, e.g. in our demo project we'd want a player's voice in the proximity chat to originate from the player's capsule.
+In a multiplayer scenario, we encounter the issue of connecting a user's ODIN media stream to the user's avatar in the game, e.g. in our demo project we'd want a player's voice in the proximity chat to come from the player's capsule.
+But because ODIN and the multiplayer framework don't know of each other's existence, we first have to logically connect the two concepts.

 The abstract `AOdinMultiplayerAdapter` script gives access to the methods `string GetUniqueUserId()` and `bool IsLocalUser()`.
 This adapter is used to connect the player's representation in the multiplayer